dmbarbour/awelon/AboutABC.md

 At this point, the `compress(bytes)` function has not fully been decided.
 Candidates:

 * A viable candidate algorithm is LZW + Huffman.
 However, LZW is not very good for large sources or ABC streams that change patterns (e.g. due to use of embedded DSLs and the not easily compressed `#name` resources).

-* I am developing an alternative candidate, LZW-GC + Polar.
+* I am developing an alternative candidate, LZW-GC + Polar, suitable for large resources or streams.
 LZW-GC adds an exponential decay factor that incrementally forgets old patterns in favor of new ones.
-Polar encoding is a simple alternative to Huffman encoding that is very cheap to compute in case of fast adaptive encodings.
+[Polar encoding](http://www.ezcodesample.com/prefixer/prefixer_article.html) is a simple alternative to Huffman encoding that is very cheap to compute to better support fast streaming compression.

 ### ABC Paragraphs